MCCORRY'S MEMOIRS

 Here is a cluster of images representing my book shopping in the downtown core of Fredericton while in the New Brunswick Capital Region visiting my grandparents in the second era of my life in which I lived in Douglastown.
 Hall's Bookstore, which was on Queen Street in the Fredericton York-to-Carleton block, had in its inventory some of the Skills Handbooks for school reading textbooks of my Grade 2 and 3 time frame.
 And United Book Stores, a dealer in second-hand books (as its advertisement calling for used books of multiple sorts indicates), was a Fredericton shopping destination of me, with acquisitions of not-for-sale-in-Miramichi-region comic books in mind.
 Located then on Fredericton King Street within the York-to-Carleton block adjacent to the Zellers department store then dominating that block, United Book Stores was abundantly stocked with Gold Key comic books printed some years previous.
 Few of them in pristine, unread condition.
 I remember coming upon comic books of a wide range of wear.
 All had their front and back covers, but some were retaining them by one staple or half-staple.
 Others had tears in covers, or creases or folds.
 I remember buying some of the comic books in the mostly-undamaged condition bracket, and rejecting some that, although interesting, were extensively degraded.
 The row of comic book covers at top in this image cluster, is comprised of the covers of comic books that I encountered at Fredericton United Book Stores in my second life era.
 All of the comic books on display at Fredericton United Book Stores, were in boxes strung along the floor below the shelves bearing paperback books.

-Here are images of the titling to an array of television programmes watched by me in my life's Era 2.
+And here are images of the titling to an array of weekly or daily television programmes watched by me in my life's Era 2.
 Although I did favour cartoons, children's television shows, and science fiction/fantasy in my time in front of our living room television, I did give viewings to television programmes of a diversity of types.
 Domestic situation comedy, police and private detective drama, the game television show, and a panel television show about obscure Canadian laws being broken.

 The Rookies and Hawaii Five-O were considered the most violent television series of their time.
 I do not remember watching Hawaii Five-O until after CHSJ-TV (which aired it) had a Miramichi region re-transmitter in operation starting October, 1976.